Center for Children’s Law and Policy

-CCLP provides a broad range of services, including research, writing, public education, constituency building, media advocacy, training, technical assistance, litigation, and administrative and legislative advocacy at the local, state, and national levels.
-As part of the Models for Change initiative, CCLP puts all these skills to work to understand and change policies and practices that contribute to overrepresentation of minorities and disparities in their treatment throughout the juvenile justice system.
-In the selected states it will work, as needed, to:
+As part of the Models for Change initiative, CCLP works to change policies and practices that contribute to the overrepresentation of minorities and disparities in their treatment throughout the juvenile justice system.

 - Raise awareness of the problem of minority overrepresentation in order to motivate change

 - Identify decision points in the process, from arrest to confinement and beyond, where differential treatment occurs,

 - Use the data to examine why and how disparate treatment occurs and what actions can reduce bias in decision making, and